MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-testing.md

 ## Prerequisites

-You need to have a Power Platform unified developer experience installed and configured on your local machine and a Power Platform develop-focused sandbox environment linked to it.
+You need to have a Power Platform unified developer experience installed and configured on your local machine and a Power Platform developer-focused sandbox environment linked to it.
 It's important to keep the cloud and local representation of the code the same (synchronized).

 More information: [Install and configure development tools (preview)](finance-operations-install-config-tools.md)